AIRCRAFT NOISE MANAGEMENT

 - Two homes in the Mid Noise Sector began trialling mechanical ventilation packages.

-Noise mitigation works will continue in annual or two-yearly tranches for the next 20 years.
+The programme will continue in scheduled tranches for the next 20 years.

 Noise Management Plan

 Our approach is guided by our Noise Management Plan.
 It sets out how we will liaise with the community and fund and deliver measures to reduce noise.
 It outlines everything from guidelines for the working of the Queenstown Airport Liaison Committee, to details about how and when Queenstown Airport will help local homeowners meet the cost of aircraft noise reduction measures for their homes.